mnussbaum/base16-builder-ansible/README.md

   default: Build all schemes
 template:
   description:
-    - Set this to the name of a template to only build that one template instead of building all, which is the default
+    - Set this to the name of a template or a list of template names to only build them instead of building all, which is the default
-    - Only building a single template is much faster then building all
+    - Only building a few templates is much faster then building all
   required: false
-  type: string
+  type: list
   default: Build all templates
 cache_dir:
   description: